5.5 minute read. Inspired and adapted from Wolfe’s The Far and the Near

 “I wasn’t expecting this,” John said.
 Cara laughed.

 “I know.
 Compared to the outside, right?
 Isn’t it funny?”
 Cara’s laughter was mellifluous and soothing.
 It was then that John was able to look closely at Cara and become aware of her features.
 His previous perception of her being ugly and riddled by regret was far from correct.
-Her face, with flush pink cheeks and eyes that were somehow dark, but bright, beamed lighthearted curiosity.
+Her face, with softly flushed cheeks and eyes that were somehow dark, but bright, beamed lighthearted curiosity.
 She must have put in dentures, because she had broad smile which revealed perfectly-straight, white teeth.
 She seemed completely at ease and expressed a mood of congenial friendliness.
 She radiated youth.
 “So what brings you to my humble home?”

 “I…I…we waved to each other…I thought…was that you playing piano?”